 In order to obtain the 12 credits for the course, students must also pass the lettorato.
-When students have passed the lettorato (which finishes in May 2018), they enrol for Prof. Brownlees's exam.
+When students have passed the lettorato tests, they enrol for Prof. Samson's exam.

-It is not possible to enrol for Prof. Brownlees's exam before you have passed both semesters of the lettorato (Sounds of English, Writing) and have also passed the Grammar Test.
+It is not possible to enrol for Prof. Samson's exam before having passed both semesters of the lettorato (Sounds of English, Writing) and having passed the Grammar Test.

-After completing the Lettorato and B2 test, students enrol online for Prof Brownlees's exam.
+After completing the Lettorato and B2 grammar test, students enrol online for Prof. Samson's exam.
+They enrol at https://sol.unifi.it/prenot/prenot.

-If a student has already passed Prof Brownlees's exam in February, it is necessary to enrol for the exam, but it is not necessary to do it.
+If a student has already passed Prof. Samson's exam in February, it is necessary to enrol for the exam, but it is not necessary to do it.
+The student enrols for the exam, and the day after the exam the student's mark will be put up online on the student's portal under 'prenotazione esame/presa visione'.